-f) shall initiate a registration procedure for mobility and periodic registration update if the 5GS update status is set to 5U2 NOT UPDATED, and timers T3511, T3502 and T3346 are not running; and
+f) shall initiate a registration procedure for mobility and periodic registration update if the 5GS update status is set to 5U2 NOT UPDATED, and timers T3511, T3502 and T3346 are not running;

-g) shall not initiate de-registration procedure unless timer T3346 is running.
+g) shall not initiate de-registration procedure unless timer T3346 is running; and

+x) may initiate a registration procedure for mobility and periodic registration update upon request for an MO-IMS-registration-related-signaling (eg. Register, Subscribe, re-Register, registration, reregistration, subscription refresh) from the upper layers, if timer T3346 is not running.

 ***** next change *****